Labs at ECDOI

 houmardj@ecu.edu

-How skeletal muscle metabolism is altered with conditions such as obesity, type 2 diabetes, and the aging process, and how a physically active
+How skeletal muscle metabolism is altered with conditions such as obesity, type 2 diabetes, and the aging process, and how a physically active lifestyle can counteract decrements associated with these conditions.

 Hu Huang, Ph.D.